lolmaus/config-store/README.md

 ### 4.2 Why does the library depend on Zustand?

-We use `zustand/vanilla` internally as a micro-dependency (<1kb) to provide a robust implementation of `useSyncExternalStore` and selector support (`useConfig(s => s.theme)`).
+The `@config-store/core` package uses `zustand/vanilla` internally as a micro-dependency (<1kb) for the underlying store.
+The `@config-store/react` package uses `zustand`.

+Zustand is required provide a robust store implementation with selector support, e. g. `useConfig(s => s.theme)`.
 This prevents unnecessary re-renders that would occur with standard React Context.
+For example, if a component relies on property A to render, then changes to property B should not cause the component to rerender.

 ⠀